Wilderado

+History

 Wilderado's Max Rainer and Tyler Wimpee met through mutual friends in college and started writing songs together in their fifth year after most of their friends had left.
 They went on a 30-concert tour with Flipturn in 2022, and expanded the tour to include bands Toledo and Michigander.

 In 2016, the band released its first EP, Misty Shrub.
 On July 22, 2016, the band released its second EP, Latigo, which amassed over 18 million streams on Spotify.
 On the back of Latigo, Wilderado spent the next year touring with acts such as Band of Horses, Rainbow Kitten Surprise, Lindsey Buckingham, and Judah & The Lion.

 In 2018, Wilderado released its third EP, Favors, to critical and fan acclaim.
 In July 2019, Wilderado released the single Surefire.
 The song was inspired by the poem “A Gradual Canticle for Augustine” by Tabitha King.
 Surefire was named one of the "5 Songs You Need to Hear Right Now" by Sirius XM's Spectrum.

 In 2020, the band released 3 singles, CFS, Revenant, and Take Some Time, remixed by RJD2, Emancipator, Kyle McEvoy, & by Gus of Alt-J.

 In 2021, the band released a new single, "Head Right."
 In October of the same year, the band released its debut album self-titled Wilderado.